-- Maruyama Park 円山公園 in the morning, wander the backstreets of Gion ぎおん ensuring you stop by Sannen-zaka & Ninnen-zaka streets on your way to Kyomizu-Dera 清水寺 (UNESCO World Heritage site).
+- Maruyama Park 円山公園 in the morning, wander the backstreets of Gion ぎおん ensuring you stop by Sannen-zaka & Ninnen-zaka streets on your way to Kiyomizu-Dera 清水寺 (UNESCO World Heritage site).
 Spend the afternoon at Fushimi Inari Shrine 伏見稲荷大社 (Thousand Torii Gate), a UNESCO World Heritage site you’re sure to recognise.

 TIP: This shrine literally sits on the side of a mountain.
 Be prepared for loads of walking because the sign at the start is NOT to scale!